Charles Schwab margin loan review

 - May be issued a maintenance call to deposit more funds

 How do I apply?

-You can apply for a Charles Schwab margin loan by calling 877-752-9749 or visiting your local branch to speak to an investment specialist.
+You can apply for a Charles Schwab margin loan by calling 877-752-9749 or visiting your local branch to speak to an investment specialist

 You can now begin drawing from your brokerage account by using a debit card, writing a check or requesting a wire transfer.
 Charles Schwab requires you to maintain a minimum amount of equity in your account — typically around 30% of the total account value.

 A margin loan can give you access to money in your Charles Schwab investment portfolio without having to sell off any of your securities.
-But it comes with a great deal of risk should the market take a hit.
+It’s ideal if you’re looking to borrow more than $100,000 — where most providers cap out their personal loans.
+And its flexible repayment schedule means you won’t be tied to a fixed monthly payment.